racconthatyoulove/blink/README.md

 - ✅ Arithmetic operations with full precision
 - ✅ String concatenation and mixed-type operations
 - ✅ Comparison operators (all 6 types)
-- ✅ If-else statements with clean, simple syntax
+- ✅ Simple if-else statements with clean syntax
-- ✅ Nested conditionals for complex decision making
+- ✅ Single else blocks for clear, readable logic
 - ✅ Parentheses and expression evaluation
 - ✅ Flexible variable naming (including numeric names)
 - ✅ Dual comment styles (# and //)
 - ✅ Robust output with `say()` function

 **What Blink Doesn't Do**
-- ❌ No else-if statements (by design - use nested if-else)
+- ❌ No else-if statements (by design - keep it simple)
+- ❌ No complex nested conditionals (focus on clarity)
 - ❌ No loops (focus on simple, linear execution)
 - ❌ No functions (keep it simple)
 - ❌ No complex data structures (arrays, objects)